SmartTokenLabs/attestation/data-model/README.md

 END
 ````
 We discuss the fields of `SignedInfo` in relation to X.509 as described in RFC 5280.
-Other fields that are the same as described in X.509 will not be reiterated here and we instead refer to RFC 5280 <https://tools.ietf.org/html/rfc5280>.
+Other fields that are the same as described in X.509 will not be reiterated here, and we instead refer to [RFC 5280[(https://tools.ietf.org/html/rfc5280).

 ### Dropped fields

 #### issuerUniqueID and subjectUniqueID
-These fields have been removed as they are optional in X.509 and since identification to the issuer is done implicitly based on its public key and since it might not be desired to explicitly identify a subject.
+These fields have been removed as they are optional in X.509 and since identification to the issuer is done implicitly based on its public key and can be managed by a smart contract.

 ### Change of optionality
 We are, for reasons described below, allowing certain fields to be optional.
-However due to issues with unambiguous encoding and decoding, we don't use the OPTIONAL keyword but instead require these fields, but allow their content to simply be NULL.
+However, due to issues with unambiguous encoding and decoding, we don't use the OPTIONAL keyword but instead require these fields, but allow their content to simply be NULL.
 The fields in question is `issue`, `validity`, `subject` and `subjectPublicKeyInfo`.

 #### validity
-`validity` is defined as in RFC 5280, except that it is also allowed to be NULL.
+`validity` is defined as in RFC 5280, except that it is also allowed to be `NULL`.
 This is because the contract may have an internal mechanism by which time the attestation is no longer valid. e.g. an event ticket is invalidated when the event finishes.
 If the event date is changed, the smart contract is reconfigured without requiring the attestations to be reissued.

 #### subject
-`subject` is defined as in RFC 5280, except that it is also allowed to be NULL here.
+`subject` is defined as in RFC 5280, except that it is also allowed to be `NULL` here.
 This is so since the attestation constructor might not be identifiable; as-in describable by key-value pairs.
 We note however that the attestation is still uniquely defined by its serial number and the public key used to construct it.

 #### subjectPublicKeyInfo
 `subjectPublicKeyInfo` is defined as in RFC 5280, except that it also allowed to be NULL here.
 This is so because an attestation may bind some claims ("facts") to another attestation instead of a public key.